 15. Not juicing at all

-Ask any person who has juiced for a long time and they’ll tell you.
-You’ll get better looking skin simply because you’re taking in more nutrients that your body needs to regenerate damaged cells and at the same time flush out toxins that can degrade your skin.
+Ask any person who has juiced for a long time, and they’ll tell you.
+You’ll get better-looking skin only because you’re taking in more nutrients that your body needs to regenerate damaged cells and, at the same time, flush out toxins that can degrade your skin.

 To give you a brief overview here are just some of the benefits:

 - Reduce the risk of cancer, cardiovascular disease, and inflammatory diseases

 - Remove toxins